 Another option to consider is to check with your employer or contracted company to see if they’ll cover the cost of breaking your lease as part of a relocation package.
 Not all businesses will offer this, but if you’re moving temporarily for work, rental lease coverage can sometimes be negotiated.

-Have belongings you need to put in temporary storage while traveling for work?
+Need a place to keep your belongings while traveling for business?
 Extra Space Storage has secure self storage facilities throughout the U.S. Find a storage unit near you!